Meeco/docs/platform/credential-service/credential-formats.md

 JavaScript Object Notation (JSON) is a text-based format used for the serialisation of structured data as defined in [RFC8259](https://datatracker.ietf.org/doc/html/rfc8259).
 It is human-readable and represents data as key-value pairs, utilising JavaScript's object literal syntax.

 #### JSON-LD
-JSON-LD is a lightweight Linked Data format built on the JSON specification, defned by W3C.
+JSON-LD is a lightweight Linked Data format built on the JSON specification, defined by W3C.
 It is a machine-readable format that enables applications to start with a single piece of Linked Data and follow embedded links to access related data hosted across different sites on the Web.

 #### CBOR
 CBOR (Concise Binary Object Representation) [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html) is a compact, binary data serialisation format optimised for extremely small code size, efficient message size, and extensibility without requiring version negotiation.